silverstripe/cwp/docs/en/recipes.md

 make your project "stable" by including the following in your `composer.json`:

 	"require": {
-		"cwp/cwp-recipe-basic": "1.0.1",
+		"cwp/cwp-recipe-basic": "~1.0.1@stable",
 		...

-So if the above dependency can be found in your root `composer.json` file and the version number is pointing to the latest stable recipe release it can be said that you are running on astable CWP recipe version.
-If your instance will experience problems, this will be one of the first things we will check - if you are not running on stable we may not be able to (easily) help you.
+So if the above dependency can be found in your root `composer.json` file it can be said that you are running on a stable CWP recipe version.
+If you request CWP Team to help this will be one of the first things that will be checked
+- if you are not running on stable we may not be able to easily help you.

 You may add more modules to your project by modifying your base `composer.json`.
 However these modules will interact with the recipe so you need to test for regressions as only the base combination of packages is tested in CWP